melloo21/CS5228_project/README.md

 ```

 2. Model training
 - We use GuildAI to track and monitor each run's progress.
-For each model that are deemed promising, we run GridSearch to identify the best set of hyperparameters.
+For each model that were deemed promising using the learning curve approach, we run GridSearch to identify the best set of hyperparameters.

 For XGB grid search: